-Organised ahead of the 5th AU-EU Summit, held in Abidjan on 29-30 November, the EABF brought over 1000 representatives from African and European business together with political leaders to discuss how to stimulate the investment needed to create quality jobs in Africa.
-They underlined the need for setting up frameworks for closer cooperation embracing the business communities of the two neighbouring continents in support of economic development, with a view to making the UN SDGs a reality.
+Organised ahead of the 5th AU-EU Summit, held in Abidjan on 29-30 November, the EABF brought over a thousand African and European business representatives and political leaders together to discuss how to stimulate the investment needed to create quality jobs in Africa.
+They underlined the need for establishing frameworks for closer cooperation that embrace the business communities of the two neighbouring continents and support of economic development, with a view to making the UN SDGs a reality.

 The 6th EU-Africa Business Forum resulted in the Joint Business Declaration which focuses on the sectors of agribusiness, sustainable energy and the digital economy.
-Key points of discussions were addressing issues such as:
+Key points for discussion included:

 - Improvement of value chains

 - Connection to micro, small and medium-size enterprises (MSMEs)

 - Support from the EIP to deliver business investment objectives

 'We need a "New Deal" between #Africa and #Europe, a deal of equal partners where we set our priorities together, we identify the problems together and we all take responsibility for reaching our common goals." @FedericaMog #AUEU pic.twitter.com/2JcTu82ln7

 — EU External Action (@eu_eeas) November 28, 2017

 Also at the forum, 135 young entrepreneurs and start-ups from the digital sector on both continents showcased their projects in the Digital Start-up Fair where they spoke about their vision for the future of Africa and Europe, benefited from the experience of mature companies and interacted with government representatives.
 The collaborative effort from Startup Europe Africa Network (SEC2A), with the support of the European Commission, and contributions from a wide range of stakeholders from Europe and Africa resulted in a Manifesto for the Development of a thriving Community of African-European Start-up Ecosystems.